maths/moodle-qtype_stack/doc/en/Installation/Testing_installation.md

 * Check LaTeX is being converted correctly?
 Check [MathJax](Mathjax.md) or another LaTeX converter.
 * Can PHP call external applications?
 No, then change PHP settings.
 * Can PHP call Maxima?
 No, then see below.
+* Does Maxima support unicode?
+Distributed versions of Maxima do (as of July 2023) but if you compile Maxima from source then you must include unicode support.
 * Graph plotting.
 Are auto-generated plots being created correctly?
 There should be two different graphs.
 If not, check the gnuplot settings, and directory permissions.

 The CAS-debug option in the STACK settings will provide a very verbose output which is indispensable at this stage.
 Turn this off for production servers, as it is wasteful of storage, particularly when caching results.